OpenMDAO/OpenMDAO1/openmdao/docs/conversion-guide/conversion.rst

 ::

-    self.fd_options['force_fd'] = True
+    self.deriv_options['type'] = 'fd'

 Here, self is the component instance.
 You can set any `Component` or `Group` to be finite differenced by setting this option to True.
-If you force finite difference around a group, then you are taking the FD across that group as a single block.
+If you select finite difference on a `Group`, then you are taking the FD across that group as a single block.

 --------------